fieldtrip/website/development/project/code_review.md

 In this case, it is indeed possible to reduce the amount of memory allocation and freeing, by preusing the ‘dum’ variable that is already present, and splitting the line so the matlab interpreter is able to determine that the same variable is both input and output to the nested fftshift and ifft calls.

 Note that dum will be created 77 times, for each call to ft_specest_mtmconvol.
 This does match the Allocated Memory of 77\*2Mb approx 160Mb.
 And note that the Freed Memory over the now two lines is nearly 0 compared to the earlier 2Gb.
 Thus in this case indeed, within each call to ft_specest_mtmconvol, the memory allocated to dum is reused in each loop iteration.
 This is possible, because the size of dum does not change from the functions applied to it.
 Both the data put into it in the first line and the fftshift and ifft calls in the second line, all produce output that is the same size.
-And the fft functions have apparantly been implemented by MATLAB to efficiently use the already allocated memory when possible.
+And the fft functions have apparently been implemented by MATLAB to efficiently use the already allocated memory when possible.

 ## 12. Appendix: Results of checkCode complexity report